access-ci-org/access-bulk-enroller/README.md

 Usage: ./access-bulk-enroller.sh [options]

 Enroll new users in ACCESS COmanage Registry using name and email address.
+Note that 'curl' errors are fatal and will halt the script if they occur.

 Options:
     -s ACCESS COmanage Registry server.
 Defaults to registry.access-ci.org.